p-lr/TrekMe/Readme.md

 ### <a name="TOC-Image-tiling"></a>Image tiling

-An excellent tool for image processing, and by extention image tiling, is [Libvips](https://github.com/jcupitt/libvips).
+An excellent tool for image processing, and by extension image tiling, is [Libvips](https://github.com/jcupitt/libvips).
 Actually, TrekAdvisor only supports maps produced with that tool (for instance, but that may change in the future).

 #### <a name="TOC-Libvips"></a>Libvips installation